Olaisheretolearn/SpellChecker/README.md

 ## Spell Checker using Levenshtein Distance

 ### Introduction
 I was intrigued by the concept of spell checkers on editing platforms, which led me to explore the implementation of a spell checker.
-To achieve this, I downloaded a `words.txt` file containing a comprehensive dictionary of words.
+To achieve this, I downloaded a `words.txt` file from **dwyl** containing a comprehensive dictionary of words.
 The core idea was to utilize the Levenshtein distance algorithm to suggest corrections for misspelled words.

 ### Steps Taken
 1. **Data Source**: I obtained a dictionary file (`words.txt`) from **dwyl** to serve as the reference for valid words.